 ● MAIN SPECS OF PROPOSAL (D)

 A "flash hider" is attached to the muzzle (barrel tip).
-The flash hider's a part that suppresses muzzle flash (flame) visible from the muzzle when firing, prevents the shooter from being blinded by the glare of the flame while preventing an enemy from knowing their firing position.
+The flash hider's a part that suppresses muzzle flash (flame) visible from the muzzle when firing, preventing the shooter from being blinded by the flame's glare while preventing an enemy from knowing their firing position.

-In combat, it's a great advantage to "not let the opponent know your position."
+In combat, it's a great advantage "not to let an opponent know your position."
 This is also true in online matches such as FPS.

-We also added a tail-shaped guard known as a "beavertail" to the grip.
+We also added a tail-shaped guard to the grip known as a "beavertail."
 When the trigger's pulled, the vigorously retracting slide moves the hammer by pushing it.
 This prevents the hammer from striking the base of the thumb on the hand holding the grip.

 On the side there's a "thumb rest" for the thumb as well as a DSO medallion.
 The silhouette at the rear of the grip has been straightened to create a much sharper overall image.